 There’s something extraordinary about working with wool- how it carries light, it’s clearly perceptible texture, how it can be worked to look flat or have a sculpted effect.
 Perhaps it’s best feature is how forgiving it is, allowing the artist to experiment in the foreground with very little risk to marring the background.
 All these characteristics are ideal for maximizing Vicki’s frequent themes of natural beauty, movement and vibrant colour.
 Her work often depicts oceans, animals, flowers and mountains in bas-relief style (semi-3D), showcased with the sheen of silk and viscose and the texture of thread, yarn, ribbon and other textile embellishments.
 Discovering the limits of such a versatile artform continues to be a joyous adventure for this Canadian artist.

-Vicki lives on a small hobby farm in central Alberta with her husband, young daughter and two sons who are closer to being men than children.
+Vicki lives on a small hobby farm in central Alberta with her favourite people: her husband, daughter and two sons.
+She has had the privilege to homeschool all of her children and continues to homeschool her elementary aged daughter.
 When the summer sun shines, she can be found with her feet in the soil and her mind in the clouds.
-Gardening and needle-felting are enduring passions, but her family and her faith are the true bedrock of her life.
+Gardening, needle-felting and now encaustic wax painting are enduring passions, but her family and her faith are the true bedrock of her life.